This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Spastic cerebral palsy, a form of hypertonia, is the most common form of the disorder and is seen in more than 70% of all cases.

-It’s caused by damage to the brain’s motor cortex before, during, or shortly after birth.
+It’s caused by brain damage or malformation before, during, or shortly after birth.
 It can affect any muscle group in the baby’s body.[2]

 Symptoms of spastic cerebral palsy may include: